javajosh/simpatico/kata/proximity-coherence.md

 # Simpatico Kata: Proximity Coherence
-"Proximity coherence" is a quality of a site that many web technologies are attempting to satisfy.
+"Proximity coherence" is a quality of a site that many web technologies are designed to produce.
-It is the quality of *consistency between resources*.
+It is the quality of *consistency between resources* when they are "nearby" each other, for example served by the same domain.

 We often want to make two html files look similar, but allow them to differ in some way.
-Most websites are like this: a repeated navigation (and hidden header) and unique content below.
+Most websites are like this: a repeated navigation (and hidden header) and unique footer content below.
-One parent and many children "blend" to form the output.
+In terms of programmer-produced resources, this templating approach combines one parent and many children to form the output.

-Most of my career has been spent doing this blending at request time, on the server.
+In Web 1.0, this blending happens at request time, on the server.
 It is done N times for N requests.

+Web 2.0 does it two ways: SSGs and SPAs.
-An SSG moves this blending to build time, on the server.
-It is done 1 time for N requests.
+One way uses a static site generator (SSG) moves this blending to build time, even earlier.
+The blending is done 1 time for N requests.
-This is quite appealing!
-In my view, the less power your templating system has, the better.
-This is where I begin to differ with Hugo and Next.js (which btw I recommended only because it is the closest thing to a javascript SSG).
+This approach is highly efficient.
+The output is trivial to host, because there is no dynamism.
+The trade-off is that the output is very static, changing only at build-time.

+The other Web 2.0 approach, and far more popular, is the Single Page Application (SPA).
+With this method, the blending occurs very late, at runtime, in the user's browser.
+There is a single very static "shell" resource associated with the domain, which will exist for the duration of the user session.
+Navigation is reified within the SPA, such that subsequent resources are combined with the SPA shell.
+"natural" browser navigation does not occur, so back button behavior must be carefully restored.
+However this achieves maximal power, at the expense of being a lot of often unwieldy code.
+(In practice the title "Full-Stack Web Developer" means someone who develops both SPAs and the RESTful services they rely on for data.)

+This document describes a *third* web 2.0 approach, which is an attempt at a "minimalist SPA" solution.
+All of the power of a SPA but without the complexity of a front-end build.
+Let's see how far we get!

+# Blending

 Let parent.html and child.html be pages that need to be *blended*.
 We load the two strings from disk, call them parent and child.